LaraTaverniers/KTANE-Helper/README.md

 ** **
 ### *CHANGELOG*
 * v1.8.4 - Fixes for Mac OS
-* v1.8.3 - Fixes on the updating system
+* v1.8.3 - Fixes on the update system
 * v1.8.2 - Minor fixes
 * v1.8.1 - Added a "Cancel" button (for some modules)
 * v1.7.5 - Added a "Website" menu
 * v1.7.4 - Minor fixes
 * v1.7.3 - Added Hebrew translation (by Shplupen)
-* v1.7.2 - Many fixes on the updating system
+* v1.7.2 - Many fixes on the update system
 * v1.7.1 - Supports Windows, Linux and Mac OS 10.9 (or higher)
 * v1.6.5 - Minor fixes
 * v1.6.4 - Shows the path to follow in the "Maze" module